 - Hummus Salsa Dressing from The Roasted Root.

-- Taste and season with salt and pepper to your liking.
+- Taste and season with additional salt and pepper, if necessary.
+Refrigerate until ready to use.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.